mawais-afz/java-interview-questions/java-collections.md

        └── Deque
    ```

-3. **What are the differences between arrays and ArrayList in Java?**
+5. **What are the differences between Arrays and ArrayList in Java?**

    Here's a comparison of arrays and ArrayList in Java: